pingcap/docs-cn/tools/lightning/deployment.md

     # already exist on the target TiDB cluster, and will not execute the `CREATE
     # TABLE` statements
     no-schema = false
+    # the character set of the schema files, containing CREATE TABLE statements;
+    # only supports one of:
+    #  - utf8mb4: the schema files must be encoded as UTF-8, otherwise Lightning
+    #             will emit errors
+    #  - gb18030: the schema files must be encoded as GB-18030, otherwise
+    #             Lightning will emit errors
+    #  - auto:    (default) automatically detects whether the schema is UTF-8 or
+    #             GB-18030.
+An error is reported if the encoding is neither.
+    #  - binary:  do not try to decode the schema files
+    # note that the *data* files are always parsed as binary regardless of
+    # schema encoding.
+    character-set = "auto"

     [tidb]
     # Configuration of any TiDB server from the cluster